sojeb/Github-Repository/README.md

-## Requirment:                                                                                       Status
+## Requirement:                                                                                       Status

-Aplication which shows the top 50 top most starred github repositories by searching with             Done the "Android" keyword.
+Application which shows the top 50 top most starred github repositories by searching with             Done the "Android" keyword.

  A list of repositories page where list of repositories showed.
 Done